afondiel/computer-science-notebook/README.md

 ## Overview

-This is a compilation of notes and invaluable resources for anyone diving into Computer Science field, and beyond.
+This is a compilation of notes and resources covering essential computer science concepts needed by software Engineers/developers of all experience levels.

 ## Motivation